Rating and value of works, paintings, drawings by Maximilien Luce

 Not all Maximilien Luce's works are signed.

-Although there are variations, here is a first example of its signature:
+Although there are variations, here's a first example of his signature:

 Signature of Maximilien Luce